Charles082986/ZLib/README.md

  * Values = An associative array that represents the options in the dropdown.
 The values in the associative array are the display text, and the keys are set as the dropdown's value when an option is chosen.
  * ValuesOrder = A standard array of keys in from the Values table in the order you wish them to appear in the drop down list.
  * Default Value = The key of the option you wish to have selected when the control is created.

+ #### Slider Options
+* Label = Text for the slider's built-in label.
+* Min = The minimum value the slider will represent.
+* Max = The maximum value the slider will represent.
+* Step = The increment value of each step of the slider.
+* DefaultValue = The default value of the slider when it is created.